 In order to create a prosperous and attractive city, local people must have good access to the jobs and services they need.
-This can only be achieved if the transport network offers a wide choice of convenient and reliable transport modes which meet the needs of the varying types of trips which people need to make.
+This can only be achieved if the transport network offers a wide choice of convenient, affordable and

 The principles adopted in this development plan promote the utilisation of accessible brownfield sites with additional housing being met through the development of Sustainable Urban Extensions (See Policies H1- H3).